nlitz88/ros2_comms_benchmark/README.md

 and so forth.
 While these should really be diagnostics available on any system anyway, I think they would be particularly useful for post-mortem analysis systems like this.

+Also, should add a callback in the subscriber node for detecting time jumps.
+If the subscriber node ends up using the system clock, which is not gauranteed to increase monotonically (because of sporadic time synchronizations via NTP or some other mechanism), then it might think there was a big gap in messages, when in reality, the system time reference it is using has jumped.

+Having said that, I think another part of this analysis should be plotting the system time vs time time steps, starting a t=0 based on a monotonic, steady count.
+The system clock should be recorded to the /clock topic of a ros bag anyway, so this should be reasonable to plot.
+In addition to the time jump callback, there should be a post processing script that creates a time jump vs time plot, or something like that.